Leyte: Pre-colonial period

 The island was known to 16th-century Spanish explorers as Tandaya.
 Its population grew rapidly after 1900, especially in the Leyte and Ormoc valleys.
 The island was once the location of Mairete, a historic community which was ruled by Datu Ete.
 Before being colonized by Spain, the island was once home to indigenous animist Warays to the east and other indigenous animist Visayan groups to the west.
+In the early 17th Century Father Ignacio Alcina, recorded a local epic that a certain Datung Sumanga of Leyte courted the princess, Bugbung Humasanum of Bohol by raiding Imperial China, and upon their marriage, they were the precursors of a kingdom there.

+Colonial period

+Leyte was once labeled as Ceylon in early Spanish maps of the Philippines and in the 1700s, was home to 38 Spanish Filipino families and 7,678 native families.

 World War II

 Leyte is most famous for its role in the reconquest of the Philippines in World War II.
-On 20 October 1944, General Douglas MacArthur waded ashore on Leyte, saying, "I have returned", but the Japanese did not give up so easily, as the ensuing Battle of Leyte proved.
+The province was utilized by the Japanese as a hub for sexual slavery.
+Some sex slave sites included Tacloban and Burauen, where the Japanese kidnapped girls, teenagers, and young adults and forced them into becoming sex slaves under the brutal "comfort women" system.
+On 20 October 1944, General Douglas MacArthur waded ashore on Leyte, saying, "I have returned", but the Japanese continued to resist strongly in the Battle of Leyte.
 The convergence of naval forces resulted in the four-day Battle of Leyte Gulf, the largest naval battle in history.
 During World War II the island was part of a large US Navy base Leyte-Samar Naval Base.